sjkilts/tinc/_notes/projects/001_skcom.md

     - maple
     - heavy fiberglass mat
     - maple
     - heavy kevlar mat

 product ideas:
 - rulez metal print, printful sublimation print on metal 16x20
+  - verify license info for the webb photo
+- doom metal print
+  - contact family, send them one if psyched, send them profits
+  - don't sell it if they aren't stoked, obv

 notes:
+  2022-10-06:
-      2022-10-06: github is having some trouble authenticating with working copy.  recurring issue
+  github is having some trouble authenticating with working copy.
+  recurring issue
   also happening with sethelandfree/freewalls in working copy

-      rulez would be a great metal print, verify license info for the webb photo

-      paper list of product ideas has been made, probably ideal to track here

-      add xml field under each individual project to add/track time spent daily

-      css and markdown footnotes function
+  build css and markdown footnotes function
-      > create immersive overlay displaying footnotes on touch or hover
+  create immersive overlay displaying footnotes on touch or hover